Th3HoopMan/small-magic-box/src/pages/articles/xbox’s-current-2022-lineup-proves-there’s-still-work-to-be-done.md

 I was recently watching an episode of [IGN’s Next-Gen Console Watch](https://www.youtube.com/watch?v=Ywlt4W6oCos) where they were comparing each company's (Playstation, Xbox, Nintendo) game lineups for 2022.

 As of now, Xbox is publishing **two** tentpole titles this year:

 * Redfall, which doesn't have a date (just "summer") and only has a concept trailer so far
 * Starfield, which comes in the last two months of the year

-This is coming off a year where they published some of the biggest games of the year:
+This is coming off a year where they published some of the biggest games in the industry:

 * Forza 5
 * Halo Infinite
 * Psychonauts 2 (Not exclusive but Xbox published)
 * And to some extent Deathloop (Not released on Xbox, but it was Xbox published)

-This is in no way breaking news, we’ve known this was the situation since E3 2021 (RIP) last June.
-The thing is, coming off of a particularly strong end of 2021 for Xbox, it definitely seems like they're going to lose a lot of that momentum in 2022.
+This is in no way breaking news, we’ve known this was the situation since E3 (RIP) last June.
+The thing is, coming off of a strong end of the year for Xbox, it definitely seems like they're going to lose a lot of that momentum throughout 2022.

 ![Starfield Gameplay Teaser](/img/ktytbeesjzlb3gggfuq33e.jpg "Starfield Gameplay Teaser")